CyberAP/nanoid-dictionary/README.md

 #### `chars`

-An array of unsafe characters.
+An optional array of unsafe characters.

 Deault unsafe characters are: `1`, `l`, `0`, `o`